Guide

 How to register as a sole trader

-Sole trader registration establishes your legal business status with government agencies.
-The process involves three phases:
+Registering as a sole trader in New Zealand is free and establishes your legal business status with government agencies.
+The process involves three steps:

 Inland Revenue (IR) tasks